heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 If you want to build your own app, it may be useful to follow the guide below where we will develop step by step a first "Hello HERE Mobile SDK UI Kit" app in greater detail.

 ## Set up an Xcode iOS Project
 Let's start by creating a new iOS app.
-If you want to integrate the HERE Mobile SDK UI Kit into an existing app, you can skip the step below, but please make sure to meet the [minimum requirements](../../README.md#ios-environment).
+If you want to integrate the HERE Mobile SDK UI Kit (MSDKUI) into an existing app, you can skip the step below, but please make sure to meet the [minimum requirements](../../README.md#ios-environment).
 If you are new to iOS development please follow the guides on [developer.apple.com](https://developer.apple.com/documentation/) to help you to get started with the first steps.

 >The example project is called "HelloMSDKUI" and it can be found [here](../Guides_Examples).